Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What's the vacancy rate for rentals in Zanzibar as of 2026?

-As of early 2026, the estimated overall vacancy rate for rental properties in Zanzibar is around 7%.
+As of 2026, the estimated vacancy rate for normal long-term residential rentals in Zanzibar is about 8% to 12%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Zanzibar.